Chris-pter/PostGIS-Plantation-GeoDB/README.md

 ## Problem Statement
 ### Why This Geodatabase Was Developed
 Previously, spatial data for estate management has traditionally been handled using **GeoPackage (.gpkg)** files e.g.-division.gpkg, section.gpkg.
-Each .gpkg file contained consolidated spatial layers for every estate, a convienient "plug-and-play" solution that we could copy and use in QGIS.
+Each .gpkg file contained consolidated spatial layers for every estate, a convenient "plug-and-play" solution that we could copy and use in QGIS.

-While this approach worked for quick map production, it introduced several isues over time:
+While this approach worked for quick map production, it introduced several issues over time:

 1. **🧩Lack of attribute standardization**: